-Moreover, in a more advanced phase when centralised purchasing and framework agreements are more widespread, specific fees to participate in this kind of contract may be introduced.
-The advantage of introducing fees to framework agreement contracts is that as the amount of the contract is higher, more participants are willing to access it, and they usually have enough economic capacity to pay a higher fee.
+Moreover, in a more advanced phase when centralised purchasing and framework agreements are more widespread, specific fees to participate in these types of contract may be introduced.
+The advantage of introducing fees for framework agreement contracts is that as the amount of the contract is higher, more participants are willing to access it, and they usually have enough economic capacity to pay a higher fee.
 Variations of this scheme can include a model in which fees for participation are lower than the fee charged once the EOs are awarded the framework agreement, and that are linked to actual purchases made through call-offs.

-In any case, the final fee model will have to consider the market structure of each country to ensure that it does not prevent competition and market access.
+In any case, the final fee model will have to consider the market structure of each country to ensure that it does not prevent competition and market access particularly for SMEs.

 Setup and operational costs